Extra payment under the child benefit scheme for children with extensive care needs

 If you had a tax partner for the whole year, you may still qualify for the extra payment if:

-The ‘income from work’ we take into account for the extra child benefit payment is different from the ‘total income’ or the ‘registered income’ used by the Belastingdienst.
-For the extra payment, we can look at the following income from work, for example:
+The income from work we take into account for the extra payment under the child benefit scheme is different from the ‘total income’ or the ‘registered income’ used by the Belastingdienst.
+For the extra payment, we look at the following income:

 - taxable income from work as a freelancer, home help, performing artist or professional sportsperson